corefan/xenko-docs/manual/input/mouse.md

 ### Absolute coordinates

-@'SiliconStudio.Xenko.Input.InputManager.AbsoluteMousePosition' returns the mouse pointer position in absolute X and Y coordinates (the actual screen size in pixels).
+[InputManager.AbsoluteMousePosition](xref:SiliconStudio.Xenko.Input.InputManager.AbsoluteMousePosition) returns the mouse pointer position in absolute X and Y coordinates (the actual screen size in pixels).
 For example, if the pointer is in the top-left corner of the screen, the values are (0,0).
 If the pointer is in the bottom-right corner, the values depends on the screen resolution (eg 1280, 720).

 >[!Tip]
->To get the actual size of the screen, use @'SiliconStudio.Xenko.Input.InputManager.Pointer.SurfaceSize'.
+>To get the actual size of the screen, use [InputManager.Pointer.SurfaceSize](xref:SiliconStudio.Xenko.Input.InputManager.Pointer.SurfaceSize).

 ## Query mouse button state changes